Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_05_structured_output/guide.en-gb.md

 ![Model Specs](images/image.png)

 ## Requirements
-Requirements: Detail what requirements are mandatory for the customer so that he can apply what's documented on your guide.

-The examples provided during this guide can be used with the following environments:
+The examples provided during this guide can be used with one of the following environments:

 ### Python